CityOfLosAngeles/notebook-demos/spatial-analysis-intro.md

 | 2 | polygon | 2 | Jeremy Jamm | 2,000
 | 3 | polygon | 3 | Douglass Howser | 2,250

-## Attaching geographic characteristics to all points or lines that fall within a boundary (spatial join and dissolve)
+## Attaching geographic characteristics to all points or lines that fall within a boundary

 Sometimes with a point shapefile (list of lat/lon points), we want to count how many points fall within the boundary.
 Unlike the previous example, these points aren't attached with Council District information, so we need to generate that ourselves.